codeaches/codeaches.github.io/_posts/2018-11-10-Spring Cloud-Setup Config Server to use GIT.md

 ![Spring Initializer web tool](/img/configsvr-initializer.png){:target="_blank"}

+### Click on `Generate Project`.
+You will see that the project will be downloaded as configsvr.zip file on your hard drive.

 Alternatively, you can also generate the project in a shell using cURL.
-Let’s generate a "healthcheck.zip" project based on Spring Boot 2.1.0.RELEASE, using the Actuator, H2 and Lombok dependencies.
+Let’s generate a "configsvr.zip" project based on Spring Boot 2.1.0.RELEASE, using the Actuator, H2 and Lombok dependencies.

 ```curl
 curl https://start.spring.io/starter.zip  \